PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: System Dynamics

 In this section, we summarize the non-linear dynamics of a quadrotor carrying a suspended payload.
 We follow the derivation presented in \cite{sreenath2013geometric} and assume that the cable remains taut.
 Applying the Lagrange–d’Alembert principle, we obtain \begingroup \allowdisplaybreaks

 \endgroup where $\vecg = g \axis{3}{}$, $g = 9.81$ $m/s^{2}$, $\axis{3}{} = \left[0~0~1\right]^{\top}$, and $\hat{\robotangvel{}}$ is the skew-symmetric matrix of the quadrotor angular velocity $\robotangvel{}$.
 Table \ref{tab:notation} defines the remaining variables.
+Qualitatively, eq.~\eqref{eq:single-load-lagrange-eom} describes the relationship between the payload acceleration and collective motor thrust, while eq.~\eqref{eq:single-quad-lagrange-eom} shows that cable's angular acceleration depends on the collective thrust and the quadrotor's orientation.
 The matrix $\mathbf{D}$ provides a linear mapping between collective thrust-moments and individual motor thrusts.
-It is defined in terms of the robot's physical properties and propeller's aerodynamics characteristics.
+It is defined in terms of the robot's physical properties and propellers aerodynamics characteristics.
 Readers can refer to \cite{lee2010} for additional information.

 By leveraging the differential flatness property of the system \cite{sreenath2013geometric}, we can model the state dynamics described in eqs.~\eqref{eq:single-kinematics}--\eqref{eq:thrust_map} in terms of the flat outputs $\{\loadpos{}, \psi\}$, where $\psi$ is the quadrotor's yaw angle.
-In our method, we make the non-restrictive assumption and set $\psi = 0$.
-We choose to express the resulting dynamics as
+In our method, we set $\psi = 0$ and assume negligible cable angular accelerations.
+This allows us to express the system through the state $\vecx = ^\top \in \realnum{9}$ and input $\vecu = \in \realnum{3}$.

-The induced system dynamics are therefore modeled as a third-order integrator.
-Given $\vecx$, $\vecu$ and the robot's physical parameters, we can use the non-linear differential flatness mapping \cite{sreenath2013geometric} to calculate the robot position $\robotpos{}$, robot velocity $\robotvel{}$, robot acceleration $\robotacc{}$ and robot orientation $\robotrot{}$.
+The induced system dynamics are therefore modeled as a third-order system.
+Given $\vecx$, $\vecu$, the robot's physical parameters, and assuming that cable angular accelerations are zero at the states optimized by the planner, we can use the non-linear differential flatness mapping \cite{sreenath2013geometric} to calculate the robot position $\robotpos{}$, robot velocity $\robotvel{}$, and orientation $\robotrot{}$.
 This allows our trajectory generator to plan in payload space and add constraints to the quadrotor's states.
 Since our planner operates in a discrete space, we convert the continuous time representation above to its discrete form.
-We obtain the Runge-Kutta approximation
+We obtain the Runge-Kutta approximation $\vecx(k+1) = F(\vecx(k), \vecu(k), \Delta t_k)$, where $F$ is the discretized dynamics function and $\Delta t_k$ the time step duration at stage $k$.